Bureaucracy: France

 Like the British, the development of French bureaucracy was influenced by the Chinese system.
-Under Louis XIV of France, the old nobility had neither power nor political influence, their only privilege being exemption from taxes.
+Under King Louis XIV, the old nobility had neither power nor political influence, their only privilege being exemption from taxes.
 The dissatisfied noblemen complained about this "unnatural" state of affairs, and discovered similarities between absolute monarchy and bureaucratic despotism.
 With the translation of Confucian texts during the Enlightenment, the concept of a meritocracy reached intellectuals in the West, who saw it as an alternative to the traditional ancien regime of Europe.
 Western perception of China even in the 18th century admired the Chinese bureaucratic system as favourable over European governments for its seeming meritocracy; Voltaire claimed that the Chinese had "perfected moral science" and François Quesnay advocated an economic and political system modeled after that of the Chinese.

-The governments of China, Egypt, Peru and Empress Catherine II were regarded as models of Enlightened Despotism, admired by such figures as Diderot, D'Alembert and Voltaire.
+The governments of China, Egypt, Peru and Russian Empress Catherine the Great were regarded as models of Enlightened Despotism, admired by such figures as Diderot, D'Alembert and Voltaire.

 Napoleonic France adopted this meritocracy system and soon saw a rapid and dramatic expansion of government, accompanied by the rise of the French civil service and its complex systems of bureaucracy.
 This phenomenon became known as "bureaumania".
 In the early 19th century, Napoleon attempted to reform the bureaucracies of France and other territories under his control by the imposition of the standardized Napoleonic Code.
 But paradoxically, that led to even further growth of the bureaucracy.

 French civil service examinations adopted in the late 19th century were also heavily based on general cultural studies.
 These features have been likened to the earlier Chinese model.

 The industrialized/globalized world

 By the mid-19th century, bureaucratic forms of administration were firmly in place across the industrialized world.
-Thinkers like John Stuart Mill (1806-1873) and Karl Marx (1818-1883) began to theorize about the economic functions and power-structures of bureaucracy in contemporary life.
+Thinkers like John Stuart Mill (1806–1873) and Karl Marx (1818–1883) began to theorize about the economic functions and power-structures of bureaucracy in contemporary life.
 Max Weber was the first to endorse bureaucracy as a necessary feature of modernity, and by the late-19th century bureaucratic forms had begun their spread from government to other large-scale institutions.

 The tertiary sector of economies began to increase relative to the size of the primary and secondary sectors.

 The term "white-collar" as applicable to bureaucratic employees occurs from 1910.